Phong-Rodrigues Extrinsic Vector-Field Processing: Bracket Comparison

-As input we use vector fields defined in the ambient 3D space.
-We start by generating random vector fields $\tilde{X},\tilde{Y}:\R^3\rightarrow\R^3$, whose Fourier coefficients are band-limited complex exponentials with uniformly randomly assigned Fourier coefficients.
+As input we use vector-fields defined in the ambient 3D space.
+We start by generating random vector-fields $\tilde{X},\tilde{Y}:\R^3\rightarrow\R^3$, whose Fourier coefficients are band-limited complex exponentials with uniformly randomly assigned Fourier coefficients.
 (Antipodal frequencies are assigned conjugate values so that the coordinate functions are real-valued.)
-Setting $\pi$ to be the map projecting vector fields onto the tangent space of the unit sphere:
+Setting $\pi$ to be the map projecting vector-fields onto the tangent space of the unit sphere: